 WordPress is one of the best blogging platforms and Phppot also running on this.
 I am planning to write a lot more on WordPress and this tutorial is the first from that series.

-This is the scenario, we have a custom PHP page which we want to integrate with the WordPress blog.
+This is the scenario, we have a custom PHP page that we want to integrate with the WordPress blog.
 Our PHP file which we are going to integrate may not use any of the WordPress APIs.

-/* other PHP code here */ ?>
+/* other PHP code here */

 Remember to upload this to the theme folder.
 Now the WordPress template is ready.

 Click the “Pages” link from the WordPress Dashboard.
 The template we created can be used to create this new page.
-We can give the Page name and choose the “Template” from the drop down from the “Page Attributes” section.
+We can give the Page name and choose the “Template” from the drop-down from the “Page Attributes” section.

 Now publish.
 Here we go, we have created a WordPress PHP page using our custom code.
 Whenever this page is linked, our custom PHP code will get executed.
 We can create any number of WordPress pages using this template.

-A real time scenario, is we can construct a sitemap page using this WordPress template option.
+A real-time scenario is we can construct a sitemap page using this WordPress template option.